tanvir-git/odoo-documentation/content/applications/finance/fiscal_localizations/peru.rst

 Certificate
 ~~~~~~~~~~~

-In case you don’t use Odoo IAP, in order to generate the electronic invoice signature, a digital
+In case you don’t use CoquiAPPs IAP, in order to generate the electronic invoice signature, a digital
 certificate with the extension ``.pfx`` is required.
 Proceed to this section and load your file and
 password.